 - As adhesive in the textile and industry.

-- In India, they use the peel of the potato with honey to treat burns.
+- In India, they use the peel of tit with honey to treat burns.

 - For experimentation in research programs.
 The low metabolism of the plant gives a type of tissue that is ideal for experiments.